 - Telescopes are not glorified magnifiers, they are what we call collectors of light, or “light buckets.”
 The wider the scope, the more light it collects, hence the more into deep space you can see!

 - Most “beginner telescopes” are between 60 – 114 mm (2.3 – 4.5 inches) in aperture.
 That’s anywhere between 73x to 265x light gathering power.
-These “nanotechnology 35mm telephoto zoom lenses” are only collecting 25x more light than the unaided eye sees under the best conditions.
+These “nanotechnology 35mm telephoto zoom monoculars” are only collecting 25x more light than the unaided eye sees under the best conditions.

 - the more you zoom in, the more that tiny movements in your hand affect how unsteady the view is… hence your FOV is prone to a lot more shaking and blurring from your hands trying to hold the thing steady!

 Most of the time when looking at the deep sky, we observe objects at low magnification so we can allow the most light possible to see these deep sky objects.
 Zooming in can make closer details impossible to see because the incoming light is too dim, especially through smaller telescopes!
+Trying to search for anything at super high magnification is like searching for a needle in a haystack while looking through a narrow straw!

 Oh, but don’t listen to me, I’ve only been observing the sky with telescopes for the past 20 years… 3 of them professionally…